illdiedebugging/calculatestring/README.txt

 		}

 		System.out.println(str);  //It will print -10899

+CHECK OUT RELEASES FOR THE .JAR LIBRARY FILE!

 This Java library is licensed under GNU General Public License v3.0.
 Read more on LICENSE.txt.